top of page

 Nostrils before the surgery.

-Surgical Plan for Nasal Contracture after Inflammation
+Surgical Plan for Nasal Contracture Reconstructive Surgery Using Rib Cartilage

-Before vs. After surgery
+Before vs. After Surgery Results

 Before surgery (left), after surgery (right)